Gouvernement

 Mussel growers inspecting their crop in Malpeque Bay, PEI.

 Blue mussels (Mytilus edulis) are the predominant aquaculture species on Prince Edward Island.
 The Island mussel culture industry represents 80% of Canadian mussel production.
-In 2014, more than 44 million pounds were produced for a farm gate value of almost 31 million dollars.
-The industry employs nearly 1,500 people.
-Many of them enjoy year-round employment.
+In 2023, more than 34 million pounds were produced for a farm gate value of over 29 million dollars.
+The industry employs nearly 1,500 people and many have year-round employment.

 For a description of the culture system and each aspect of the culture cycle, see the Aquaculture Info Note entitled Mussel Culture in Prince Edward Island.